srushtikage/Alumni-Student-Networking-Platform/README.md

-# Student - Alumni Networking Plateform
+# Student - Alumni Networking Platform

 Student-Alumni Networking Platform, a medium to bridge the gap between past, present, and future generations of our esteemed academic community.
 Our platform is designed to connect students and graduates, across various fields, fostering a vibrant ecosystem of knowledge sharing, mentorship, and collaboration.